luismeyer95/balar/README.md

       return 'budget update failed';
     }

-    return true;
+    return 'success!';
   });
 }
 ```

 This code is equivalent to the previous example doing manual batching.
 It may look like it runs 2 network calls per request, but it only runs 2 network calls in total regardless of the number of requests.

-Essentially, Balar provides a clean API to queue inputs to bulk functions of your choice and execute them in one batch.
-No manual batching, no managing parallel states; just clean, focused scalar logic with bulk efficiency!
+Essentially, Balar provides a clean API to queue inputs to batch functions of your choice and execute them in one go.
+No manual batching, no managing parallel states; just clean, focused single-item logic with batch efficiency!

 ## ⚙️ How it works